calypsonet/keyple-plugin-cna-famoco-se-communication-java-lib/README.md

-# Keyple Plugin CNA Famoco SE Communication Java Library
+# Keyple Plugin SE Communication Library

 ## Overview

-The **Keyple Plugin CNA Famoco SE Communication Java Library** is an add-on to allow an application using Keyple to interact with Famoco terminals.
+The **Keyple Plugin SE Communication Library** is an add-on to allow an application using Keyple to interact with Famoco terminals.

 The current version is based on Famoco's native SE Communication library (SeCommunicaton Library v1.7.0.)

-Should be compatible with FX100, FX200 and FC300 series.
+Should be compatible with FX100, FX200, FX205 and FX300 series.

 ## Examples

 An example of implementation is available in the **example-app** folder.

-This Android application is using the Keyple Famoco plugin and Keyple Android NFC plugin, allowing to illustrate multiple Calypso use cases.
+This Android application is using the Keyple Famoco SE communication lib plugin and Keyple Android NFC plugin, allowing to illustrate multiple Calypso use cases.

 ## About the source code